 In addition, Trujillo has been involved in the minority business community through his active participation in the Greater Philadelphia Hispanic Chamber of Commerce.
 He has used this as a platform to mentor and share his experiences and contacts with other minority owned firms within the Chamber.
 He has demonstrated his commitment to strengthening minority-owned businesses through his involvement with the local chapter of the Minority Supplier Development Council.

 “It was with great pleasure that I nominated Swain Techs for SBA’s Minority-Owned Small Business of the Year.
 Manuel Trujillo deserves recognition for his outstanding leadership of a minority-owned small business.
 He has shown a commitment to strengthening and growing minority owned businesses in the Greater Philadelphia community and beyond,” said Wells Fargo Vice President David R. White.
 “Acquiring Swain Techs presented the opportunity for him to return to his entrepreneurial roots that started in Bogota, Columbia with a family-run IT firm he co-founded and led.
 His experiences in Columbia led him to recognize the importance of small businesses and their impact on the local community.
 Swain Techs has provided him with the vehicle to continue this legacy in the U.S. by growing and expanding the company over the last few years, while positively impacting the local economy.”

-SBA’s Eastern Pennsylvania Woman-Owned Small Business of the Year award winner is selected annually from among nominees located across Pennsylvania’s eastern 40 counties.
+SBA’s Eastern Pennsylvania Minority-Owned Small Business of the Year award winner is selected annually from among nominees located across Pennsylvania’s eastern 40 counties.
 These events are local observances of the annual Presidentially-designated National Small Business Week.
 National Small Business Week recognizes the small business community’s contribution to the American economy.